Case of New Orleans public defender practicing law without license turned over to state AG

 Chief District Defender Derwyn Bunton’s office then requested certificates of good standing for multiple attorneys from the Louisiana State Bar Association, which did not have one in Crawford’s name.

 That prompted an inquiry to Louisiana’s high court, which confirmed Friday that Crawford was indeed ineligible to practice law in the state.
-The Supreme Court then notified both the DA and the public defenders, and the latter fired Crawford on Tuesday.
+The Supreme Court then notified both the DA's Office and the public defenders, and the latter fired Crawford on Tuesday.

 Crawford now faces prosecution for the unauthorized practice of law and other related offenses, according to the statement from Cannizzaro’s office Wednesday.
 Practicing law without a license is a felony in Louisiana that can carry up to two years in prison.